TL;DR

 - Over-long emails: 300+ words is the candidate trying too hard; 130-150 words is the candidate who trusted themselves and the moment.

-- Asking about salary or benefits in the follow-up: the follow-up is for staying in the conversation, not for resolving outstanding logistics; save the practical questions for HR.
+- Asking about salary or benefits in the follow-up: the follow-up is for staying in the conversation, not for resolving logistics; save those for the salary-negotiation step with HR.

-- Sending the same follow-up to every interviewer in a panel: they will compare in the debrief; personalize each one to the specific moment with that specific interviewer.
+- Sending the same follow-up to every interviewer in a panel: they will compare in the debrief; personalize each one to the specific moment with that specific interviewer (use the panel prompt above).

 - No concrete next step: “happy to chat further” is generic; “happy to write a 1-pager on X” is specific and inviting.